apache/arrow/docs/source/python/data.rst

 to efficiently convert tabular columnar data into a tensor.

-Data types supported in this conversion are unsigned, signed integer and float types of all widths.
+Data types supported in this conversion are unsigned, signed integer and float types.
 Currently only column-major conversion is supported.

    >>>  import pyarrow as pa
    >>>  arr1 = [1, 2, 3, 4, 5]